WilliamCagas/Python-Keylogger/README.md

 # Python-Keylogger

 Note: This project was created for EDUCATIONAL PURPOSES only.
+It demonstrates how keyloggers work and explores various related concepts, including system monitoring, data capture, and email reporting.

-A keylogger is a surveillance software that can log every pressed key from a computer.
-It can be used to gather information.
-My end goal was to explore the world of cybersecurity by creating a functional keylogger program using Python that could log my own data and send it to my email.
+Purpose: A keylogger is a surveillance software that can log every pressed key from a computer.
+My goal was to explore the world of cybersecurity and gain experience by creating a real-world scenario in a controlled environment.
+To do this, I created a functional keylogger program using Python that could track my own data and send it to my email.

+Disclaimer: The creator of this project does not endorse or condone any unauthorized or malicious use of keylogging technology.
+Users are encouraged to use this project responsibly, in compliance with applicable laws and ethical guidelines.

 For Use (needs a gmail account with 2FA enabled):
 1. Go into 2FA settings of the gmail account.